Jordan: Foreign NGOs dismiss local staff after Covid-19 protection law exemption

 Prime Minister Bishr al-Khasawneh, however, says the law has preserved 100,000 jobs and promised that it will remain in place until the pandemic is over.
 “Without the Defence Law, the holders of these jobs would have already joined the ranks of the unemployed,” he said last week.

-Mercy Corps exemption
+Jordan: Mercy Corps is exempt